Read our Q&A before our A-Z

 Many students' unions will give you opportunities to volunteer with them.
 Students’ unions work closely with the local communities and will often have opportunities for you to get involved in the area you are living.
-Or if raising money is more your thing, more often than not students' unions will have a RAG society (Raise And Give) which will run events and campaigns to raise money for a number of charities.
-They even have RAG week - a whole week dedicated to raising as much cash as possible for a chosen charity.
+Or if raising money is more your thing, more often than not students' unions will have a RAG (raise and give) society, which will run events and campaigns to raise money for a number of charities.
+They may even have RAG week - a whole week dedicated to raising as much cash as possible for a chosen charity.

 Students' unions do love to break a world record!
 We’ve chosen some great ones for you:

-Okay, so we struggled a bit coming up with something for X, so we figured we’d cheat a little and spell extreme like x-treme (not to try to be cool), and give a little nod towards some of the x-treme societies.
-There are a number of x-treme sports societies such as ultimate Frisbee, roller derby and airsoft.
-There's even an x-treme ironing society.
-No lie.
+We struggled a bit coming up with something for X, so we figured we’d cheat a little.
+Worth it, for the chance to give a little nod towards x-treme sports societies such as ultimate frisbee, roller derby and airsoft.
+There's even an x-treme ironing society at the University of Nottingham.
 The Guardian has a handy little article to give you a better idea of the x-treme societies out there.

 YOU are the reason that students’ unions exist.
 They are there to represent you and your interests and make university a safe and amazing experience for you.
-They will lobby the government on your behalf, ensure you are supported, that you have funding, and your course is everything you hope it will be.
+They will lobby the government on your behalf, ensure you are supported and that you have funding, and work to ensure your course is everything you hope it will be.
 You should find out more about the union at your chosen university and definitely get involved where you can.

 We all know that exams are stressful.
 And unions are there to help relieve that stress.
 Many universities will have petting zoos on campus to help you get through the week, so you can pop down and reduce some of that exam stress by petting some cute animals like bunnies and lambs.
 One SU even had a turkey...
-A lot of unions also work in partnership with various dogs charities, to bring you puppy rooms!
-We run one here at Solent.
+A lot of unions also work in partnership with various dogs charities to bring you puppy rooms!

 Tasks for this week